Vippulgada/MyFirst-Demo/README.md

 # MyFirst-Demo
-This is my 1st GitHub Repo
+This is my 1st GitHub Repo.
+Author - Vipul Gada